 The romance bug has bitten my tween daughter.
 She’s noticing boys.
-She wants to read books with a hint of romance and she wants to read up on the cute guys in the latest movies and TV shows.
-Hmmm.
-This day had to come at some point!
+I suppose this day had to come at some point!
 So instead of letting it take its course without me, I’m diving into her romance world.
-Why?
-If I stay familiar with what’s going on, I can legitimately give input.
+Because if I stay familiar with what’s going on, I can legitimately give input.
 Like, “So, it’s a little odd that that character would be so heartbroken because that guy didn’t talk to her when she’s only known him for a few days, isn’t it?”
 Or, “Now that’s the kind of guy who knows how to treat a girl…”

 Don’t embarrass her.

 This is not the time to make jokes about your daughter being “in love.”
 Treat her and her feelings with respect.
 Teasing will only make her feel like she needs to pursue this new interest in secret.

 Who is the big thing now in the movies, books, and TV shows your daughter enjoys?
 Find out what you can about her areas of interest.
 Some may be harmless, but others might require you to consider talking to your daughter about her choices.

 Not many kids want their mom to pull them aside to have “a talk” about romance.
 Instead, try to interject your opinions and comments casually.